TusoAI: Agentic Optimization for Scientific Methods: Case Studies in Genetics

 \section{Case Studies in Genetics}

 We applied \method{} to address 2 key challenges in genetics: detecting disease-critical cell populations and linking genetic variants to their target genes; these are central to understanding disease etiology but limited by current computational models.
 We initialized \method{} with state-of-the-art methods (scDRS \citep{zhang2022polygenic} and pgBoost \citep{dorans2025linking}, resp.) and evaluated its ability to improve these approaches and generate new biological insights.
+We consider the same quantitative evaluation procedure and level of validation for new discoveries as in the original papers.
+We note these codebases are too large to easily use with existing agentic approaches that require editing the entire Python script.
+See full details of how we applied \method{} to each task in Appendix \ref{app:scdrs}, \ref{app:pgboost} for scDRS and pgBoost, respectively.
+An additional case study of how \method{} may optimize an existing deep learning model outside of biology is in Appendix \ref{app:ninapro}.